Valloric/statblock5e/README.md

 registers the elements and some minor logic for computing the ability modifiers for the ability table.
 Other than that, it's pure HTML & CSS.

-An example of the markup that produced the above picture:
+Here's the markup that produced the above picture. **No user-level CSS or JavaScript is necessary.**

 ```html
 <stat-block>